JyotiKanyal08/fintrack/README.md

 **Live app:**  https://fintrack-smoky-one.vercel.app/

 **Backend API docs:** https://fintrack-ad7s.onrender.com/docs
+> Note: the backend is hosted on Render's free tier, so the first request after inactivity may take 30-60 seconds to wake up.

 > Try it instantly with the **Explore Demo** button on the login page — no signup needed, preloaded with 3 months of sample data.